Letting Go of the Story

 "Hurt people hurt people.
 Healed people heal people."

 Life goes by so quickly.
 No matter how difficult our circumstances are, there's always something we can do in the present moment, which is the only time in which we can act.
-It's good to know how to process our emotions so that we can put our energy into joyful living.

 As a life coach, I use many different processes to help